European-XFEL/xFrame/README.md

 - [GNU Scientific Library](https://www.gnu.org/software/gsl/)
 - [OpenCL](https://www.khronos.org/opencl/)

-Further information as well as tutorials can be found at [xframe-fxs.readthedocs.io/en/latest/fxs](https://xframe-fxs.readthedocs.io/en/latest/fxs)

 # Citation
 If you find this piece of software usefull for your scientific project consider citing the paper